 Before registering for classes, you will need to meet with your Faculty Advisor and be approved to register in WebAdvisor.
 Here are some tips for planning a productive advising meeting:

-- Schedule early.
-Your faculty advisor is meeting with many students before registration.
-Don't wait until the last minute to schedule your appointment.
+Schedule early.
+Your faculty advisor meets with many students before registration.
+Avoid waiting until the last minute to schedule your appointment.

-- Thinking about taking summer classes?
-You have options.
-Linfield offers online classes through the Division of Online and Continuing Education.
-These are Linfield classes so it is easy to determine the requirements and LC's that would be satisfied by any of the classes.
+Review options for summer classes.
+If you’re interested in taking classes this summer, consider taking an online class through Linfield Online and Continuing Education.
 You can also take classes at any accredited institution.
 To determine how a class will transfer to Linfield before the summer term begins, complete a Domestic Transfer Course Approval Form and submit it to the Registrar.
 Make sure to include a course description.
 The Registrar will review your form and contact you with information about the transferability of the class and the requirements that the class would satisfy.

 After your advising appointment, check to make sure your advisor has approved you for registration by going to “Approved for Registration?” on WebAdvisor.
 You will also need to make sure your account is clear and resolve any issues causing a registration hold on your account prior to registration.